 If you are a CHS Administrator or PHN Director, you will have received a listserv message with some key resources to help you talk to your local media (re-request this information).

-MDH will also issue a news release on March 26, and will provide embargoed copies of the report to any media who request them.
+MDH will also issue a news release on the official release date, and will provide embargoed copies of the report to any media who request them.
 MDH will also notify local public health departments via the listserv when they receive a request from local media.
 We will encourage media to contact local health departments for more information.